I am an experienced, friendly and down-to-earth counsellor offering:

 I am a pluralistic counsellor.
 This means I am trained and experienced in using a wide variety of approaches giving me the flexibility to specifically tailor an approach that will work best for you and meet your needs, hopes and goals.
 I am also a qualified and experienced coach and for some sessions we may decide a coaching approach might work best.

-My humanistic approach means that I believe that deep down, we all know what’s best for us and have the resources within ourselves to help us develop our potential.
+My person-centred and humanistic approach means that I believe that deep down, we all know what’s best for us and have the resources within ourselves to help us develop our potential.
 I will often ask what has worked well for you and build on this to help you to solve your problems, gain new perspectives and increase hope, resilience and self-confidence.

 But by far the most important thing is the relationship between us.
 Coming to counselling for the first time can feel a bit daunting and takes a lot of courage.
 As your counsellor, my aim is always to put you at ease so you feel able to trust me and safely explore issues that may be bothering you, knowing everything we discuss is confidential.
 That’s why I always offer a no-obligation first session so we can find out if I'm not the right person to work with you.